Bijesse/curriculum2016/year1/units/unit13/projects/project2/README.md

 * Teacher may choose to have students work alone or in pairs.
 * Solutions from the last step are given to students the following day.
 This is to avoid having students fall more than 1 day behind.
 * This project is HARD!
 Remind the students of this frequently.
 * Have a pizza party when this project is over....They, and you, deserve it

+This project includes detailed guided doc that could be useful for anyone leading this project.
+These docs can be found in the [Solution Code](https://github.com/ScriptEdcurriculum/solutions2016/tree/master/year1/unit13/project2) files.

 <br>